Kasethan Kadavulada: Production

-Kasethan Kadavulada was a play written and directed by Chitralaya Gopu, and staged over 300 times.
+Kasethan Kadavulada was a play written and directed by Chithralaya Gopu, and staged over 300 times.
 AVM Productions founder A. V. Meiyappan who saw the play decided to adapt it into a feature film and insisted Gopu direct; Gopu initially refused the directorial offer and wanted C. V. Rajendran to direct the film.
 The film adaptation marked Gopu's directorial debut.
 While Muthuraman and Moorthy reprised their roles from the play as son and father, Manorama, who portrayed the lead actor's love interest in the play, portrayed the matriarch in the film; the lead actor's love interest in the film was instead portrayed by Lakshmi.
 Thengai Srinivasan portrayed the tea vendor Appaswamy masquerading as a godman, reprising the role originally played by Ramani, a mimicry artist, though many thought Nagesh would be cast in that role.
 In portraying Appaswamy, Srinivasan spoke in Madras Bashai.
 Cinematography was handled by K. S. Bhaskar, and editing by R. G. Gopu.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.
 The song "Jambulingame" became popular upon release.
 Elements of the song were borrowed by Thaman S and used in "Pudhu Punal" from Mouna Guru (2011).
+That song and "Indru Vandha" were reused in the film's 2023 remake.

 Release and reception

 Kasethan Kadavulada was released on 19 May 1972.
 Gopu recalled that producers put up a huge cut-out for Srinivasan in the saint get-up.
 Srinivasan who was pleased did not want the lead actor Muthuraman to misunderstand so he and Gopu went to Muthuraman and explained that it was the role that became popular and even apologised to Muthuraman who smiled it away.
-This cutout created controversy when a journalist wrote that Srinivasan's look from the film resembled religious singer Pithukuli Murugadas, which led Murugadas to call Gopu and express his dissatisfaction, but Gopu promised him to watch the film; he watched and was impressed with it.
+This cut-out created controversy when a journalist wrote that Srinivasan's look from the film resembled religious singer Pithukuli Murugadas, which led Murugadas to call Gopu and express his dissatisfaction, but Gopu asked him to watch the film to learn the truth; he did so and was impressed with it.
 The film was a commercial success, and Gopu received more film offers to work as both director and writer.
-Randor Guy of The Hindu attributed the success to "the excellent comedy sequences, humorous dialogue, fine direction of Chitralaya Gopu and excellent performances".
-Thirumalai titled his 2011 comedy film as Kasethan Kadavulada which had no similarity with this film.
+Historian Randor Guy attributed the success to "the excellent comedy sequences, humorous dialogue, fine direction of Chitralaya Gopu and excellent performances".

 Other versions

 In 2017, Y. G. Mahendran organised a play based on the film that was staged in Mylapore.
 Mahendran reprised the role of Srinivasan from the film.
 The play was performed 100 times.
-The film was remade in Tamil under the same title by R. Kannan, and is scheduled to release on 10 February 2023.
+The film was remade in Tamil under the same title by R. Kannan, and released on 27 May 2023.